 There is a range of treatment options available to someone considering an IUI cycle.
 They include a monitored oral medication (Clomid) cycle with timed intercourse, a monitored oral medication cycle with an ovulation induction trigger shot (hCG), or an injectable medication (FSH) cycle and an ovulation induction trigger shot.

-- Once follicle development and estrogen levels reach optimal numbers, the final medication step is a trigger shot.
+Once follicle development and estrogen levels reach optimal numbers, the final medication step is a trigger shot.
 If medically inducing ovulation, the trigger shot places eggs in the final stage of maturation and begins the ovulation process.
-Once the shot is administered, the IUI procedure must take place within 24-36 hours.
+Once the shot is administered, the IUI procedure will take place within 12-36 hours.

-- For the IUI procedure, washed sperm are placed directly into the uterine cavity using a thin, flexible catheter.
+For the intrauterine insemination procedure, washed sperm are placed directly into the uterine cavity using a thin, flexible catheter.
 The procedure only requires a few minutes to complete.